ednahayes/ednahayes.github.io/_posts/2017-05-31-Escucha-Jams-caseStudy.md

 The old proverb, “the devil is in the details” is true.

-As users are exposed to more sites they become more demanding, expecting the webpages they visit to be 100% user-friendly, therefore, Bloc Jams still has a few issues that needs to be worked on for example the navigation bar needs to be able to select the navigation pages (landing, collection, and album).
+As users are exposed to more sites they become more demanding, expecting the webpages they visit to be 100% user-friendly, therefore, Escucha Jams still has a few issues that needs to be worked on for example the navigation bar needs to be able to select the navigation pages (landing, collection, and album).